ger04tech/login_animation/README.md

 ##🤔 What is Rive?
 Rive is a powerful real-time animation platform that allows developers to create interactive vector animations.
 Unlike static animations, Rive animations can be controlled programmatically through state machines and input parameters.

+##🎮 State Machine Concept
+A State Machine in Rive is a visual programming system that manages animation states and transitions:

+1. Inputs: Boolean values, numbers, and triggers
+2. States: Animation sequences (idle, checking, hands up, etc.)
+3. Transitions: Rules for moving between states
+4. Outputs: Animation properties controlled in real-time
+   - In this projec
+   -

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)